Sausage and Potato Skillet

 This easy Sausage and Potato Skillet has been a longtime family favorite meal!

 Smoked sausage or Kielbasa, frozen potatoes O’Brien and broccoli topped with cheese makes a delicious one-skillet meal that is so EASY!
-Even our kids will eat this easy sausage skillet!
+Even our kids will eat this easy Kielbasa skillet recipe!

-If you enjoy this recipe you may also enjoy Cowboy Breakfast Skillet and Kielbasa & Cabbage.
+If you enjoy this recipe you may also enjoy Cowboy Breakfast Skillet and Creamy Italian Chicken Skillet meal.

 Great for meal prep, Whole 30 approved and the kind of skillet meal your family can enjoy on a regular basis Potato and Kielbasa Skillet is delicious.